AlexxMarkovv/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
 Demo Project for SoftUni Fundamentals
-Edited Readmi for Exercise 👍
+Edited README for Exercise 👍